shafinsiddique/personal-site/personal-site/content/projects/index.md

 +++
 title = "Projects"
+description = "A list of projects completed by Shafin Siddique."
 +++
 A list of all the projects I have worked on, excluding projects completed for school assignments.